 How did cellphones get so popular?

-When the Motorola 8000X cellular telephone became available in 1983, the cellphone was instantly recognized as a major status symbol.
+The Motorola 8000X cellular telephone first became available in 1983. from then on, the public instantly recognized the cellphone as a major status symbol.
 If you owned a cellphone, you were definitely someone of major importance.

 Using the US Inflation Calculator, with today’s cost of inflation: a businessman on an out of town trip, using 1,000 minutes of long distance calls would cost $4,107.36 for that single month of phone service!
 Keep in mind: the same cellphone that cost $3,995 in 1983 would cost $9,680.78 in 2017!